How to Fix Folder with Question Mark on Mac without CD?

 4. Name the startup disk as Macintosh HD, choose GUID scheme, and APFS format if you want to use macOS 10.13 later.

 You'll now have a fresh new Mac hard drive with no operating system.
-To boot up without the flashing folder with question mark on MacBook Air, you still need to reinstall macOS in macOS Recovery mode.
+To boot up without the flashing folder with a question mark on a MacBook Air, you still need to reinstall macOS in macOS Recovery mode.

 Once the installation is complete, your Mac automatically restarts from your built-in startup disk.